akshaypozath/faceRecognition/README.md

 -Nearest Neighbor Search: Utilize Faiss' IndexFlatL2 to conduct nearest neighbor search ensuring the the predictions are precise and accurate.

 -Prediction: Prediction is made given the results of Nearest Neighbor Search

+*I created a simple scrollable UI using Tkinter to allow users to efficiently verify the results of the Search*